Data structures

 Data types

-To specify data types different from the default, you also use the schema parameter:
+To specify data types different from the defaults, you also use the schema parameter:

 df6 = pl.DataFrame(